-Like emerging from Mad Max movies, these scooterists wander around the country riding custom-built vespa which looked too weird not only for outsiders, but also for people within Indonesian Vespa scene itself.
-People call these scooters Vespa Gembel, or Vespa drifters, but the owners of these Frankenstein bikes call them ‘Vespa extreme’.
+As if emerging from Mad Max movies, these scooterists wander around the country riding custom-built Vespas, which look too weird not only to outsiders, but also to people within the Indonesian Vespa community itself.
+People call these scooters “Vespa sampah” (“garbage Vespa”) or “Vespa gembel” (“Vespa drifter”), but the owners of these Frankenstein bikes call them “Vespa extreme”.

 It’s fairly hard to determine the early history of extreme Vespas.
 Their emergence by the early 2000s coincides with major changes in Indonesia, following the fall of Soeharto authoritarian regime in 1998.
 After the government reform, Indonesians suddenly enjoy a lot more freedom of self expression than ever before.
 The fall of Soeharto is also marked by a more relaxed law enforcement policy in general, and people in Indonesia are no longer afraid of the police as much as they used to be.
 This contributes to the development of this type of modified vehicle on the road, not only Vespas, but also transformed motorbikes and cars.